Qaanaaq/DeadFace/README.md

 <h3>Improved Shapes</h3>
 <p>
   A toggle for an enhanced blendshape correction system (feature placeholder in the current build).
-  Disabled in video mode.
+Mouth closed, mout pucker and nose sneer are not well recorded in mediapipe, I wish to create a solution for this in the future.
 </p>

 <hr>

-<h2 id="advanced-multipliers">🎚️ Advanced Expression Multipliers</h2>
+<h2 id="advanced-multipliers">Advanced Expression Multipliers</h2>
 <p>
   Inside the expandable panel (“Show Advanced”), you can individually adjust the strength of each blendshape.
 </p>